 (Some races count how many racers get other racers to sign up.
 You can use the personal referral link on the race page once you’ve signed up!
 Find it in the About tab!)

 It's possible that you're inputting a different email address than the one you originally registered with.
-If you're getting Racery emails, check the "to" field of your emails from Racery.
+If you're getting Racery emails, check the "to" field of the emails you get from Racery.
 If you're not getting any emails from us, contact email@example.com and provide your name and email address.
 Sometimes people mistype their email address, surprisingly, twice.